ETS-ReactNative3/Ubor-1/README.md

 6. After configuring, building, and then downloading the application onto the emulator, the emulator should then run and the application can be tested.

+Various tutorials, guides and websites were used to achieve the final result.
+References: